Gaineyj0349/JumpStart/README.md

 	}
 ```

-<b>Permissions</b>:<br>
+<b><U>PERMISSIONS</U></b>:<br>
 Since api 21 we must programmatically ask for permissions with dangerous permissions.
 This library makes this process very easy.
 <br><br>

-Create an inner class that implements the PermissionsDirective interface and implement the interface membes.
+From the calling activity, create an inner class that implements the PermissionsDirective interface and implement the interface's members.
 Then within the implemented methods, put in your own code specific to the permissions to request, as well as the actions to take if the permissions are granted or denied.
 The method names are self descriptive in terms of what they do:<br>
 ```
     class PermissionsHelper implements PermissionsHandler.PermissionsDirective{